By the end of this section, you will be able to:

 If most of the current population of Earth-approaching asteroids will be removed by impact or ejection in a hundred million years, there must be a continuing source of new objects to replenish our supply of NEAs.
 Most of them come from the asteroid belt between Mars and Jupiter, where collisions between asteroids can eject fragments into Earth-crossing orbits (see Figure 13.15).
 Others may be “dead” comets that have exhausted their volatile materials (which we’ll discuss in the next section).

 One reason scientists are interested in the composition and interior structure of NEAs is that humans will probably need to defend themselves against an asteroid impact someday.
 If we ever found one of these asteroids on a collision course with us, we would need to deflect it so it would miss Earth.
 The most straightforward way to deflect it would be to crash a spacecraft into it, either slowing it or speeding it up, slightly changing its orbital period.
 If this were done several years before the predicted collision, the asteroid would miss the planet entirely—making an asteroid impact the only natural hazard that we could eliminate completely by the application of technology.
-Alternatively, such deflection could be done by exploding a nuclear bomb near the asteroid to nudge it off course.
+Alternatively, such deflection could be done by exploding a nuclear bomb near the asteroid to nudge it off course, although the use of nuclear explosives in space raises other concerns.

 To achieve a successful deflection by either technique, we need to know more about the density and interior structure of the asteroid.
 A spacecraft impact or a nearby explosion would have a greater effect on a solid rocky asteroid such as Eros than on a loose rubble pile.
 Think of climbing a sand dune compared to climbing a rocky hill with the same slope.
 On the dune, much of our energy is absorbed in the slipping sand, so the climb is much more difficult and takes more energy.